-Fall is (finally!) here, and salmon are returning to streams and rivers around the Puget Sound.
+There are so many places to see salmon returning to streams and rivers around the Puget Sound.
 Watch for these natural beauties at the viewing sites listed below (check out the Salmon SEEson map, too) as they make their seasonal journey.
-Some of the best viewing is in September.
+Some of the best viewing starts now and extends through October.

 Chittenden Locks, Seattle

 Watch salmon migrate up the fish ladder at Ballard’s Chittenden Locks from August through September, with the best viewing now.
 Attend a free walking tour from the visitor’s center at various times during the week and weekend.
 Visit the Locks website for more details.